uwplse/Cassius/README.md

 To verify a true or false positive, a single assertion-FWT combination can be run.
 The command to do this is:

-    racket src/run.rkt assertion bench/assertions/assertions.vizassert \
+    racket src/run.rkt assertion bench/assertions/general.vizassert \
       <assertion-name> bench/fwt.working.rkt <document-name>

-(To run one of the specific assertions, change `assertions.vizassert` to `specific.vizassert`.)
+(To run one of the specific assertions, change `general.vizassert` to `specific.vizassert`.)

 This will print basic timing information and then output a